"Bringing Seamanship to the Creeks from the River and the Estuary "

 quayside of over 200'.
 They even managed to move a yawning lock gate to

-The fear was
+The fear being

 that such width (pro rata) would have air draught challenges and be too